SQream/sqream_docs/guides/client_drivers/cpp/index.rst

 C++ Driver
 *************************

-The SQream DB C++ driver allows C++ programs tools to connect to SQream DB.
+The SQream DB C++ driver allows C++ programs and tools to connect to SQream DB.

 This tutorial shows how to write a C++ program that uses this driver.